 The Executive Director reports to the Board of Directors and currently manages operations, human resources, finance and budgeting, stakeholder relations, and fundraising.
 S/he oversees staff to manage marketing and communications, presentations, client services and grant writing and will sometimes be called upon to complete these tasks when support staff are unavailable.
-It is essential that the Executive Director act as the public face of the organization and there is an expectation that s/he will spend time outside of work hours attending local and national events related to the dance milieu.
+It is essential that the Executive Director act as the public face of the organization and there is an expectation that s/he will spend some time outside of regular business hours attending local and national events related to the dance milieu.

 - Provide guidance, oversight and work direction for the New Works staff and other professionals employed by New Works to ensure clients are being effectively managed.